Featured site: Find out what are the trending items on Amazon.com!

 You can see it would get tedious to type out these dates by hand, so fortunately Zim has a calendar picker for dates.
 But, unfortunately, the calendar picker defaults to a different format than the task format (why??)
 Don't worry!
 You can change the date format so that it defaults to the task format, and now everything will be perfect.

-Go to Insert > Date and Time and then in the top box, select the format that's compatible with tasks, i.e. yyyy-mm-dd - it's one of the later options in the list.
+Go to Insert > Date and Time (or Ctrl-D shortcut) and then in the top box, select the format that's compatible with tasks, i.e. yyyy-mm-dd - it's one of the later options in the list.
 See the screenshot below:

-Screenshot of how to set the date format in Zim
+Screenshot of how to select the format for due dates on a task list in Zim Notes

 When you insert a date in that format, it will keep using that same format for subsequent dates.